kineticfire-labs/semver-multi/README.md

 <p align="center">Figure 5 -- Format of Version Data in Git Annotated Tags</p>

-## All Inputs Stored in the Git Repository
+## Record All Inputs in the Git Repository

 The Git repository stores all inputs used by *semver-multi* to compute semantic version numbers.
 As a result, there is no extra data to back-up for semantic versioning purposes beyond the Git repository itself.